wragge/uc10153-2017/pages/module3/module3-digitisation.md

 * Hover over the line in the OCR text that you want to correct -- you'll see a little pencil icon appear.

 * Click on the pencil icon.

-You can correct text without a use account, just answer the question to prove you're not a robot.
+* Log in using the Trove user account that you set up when you creating lists.

 * The line you've selected will then be highlighted.
 Just click in the box to start editing.